gx9702/UA-TypeRepository/Core/Part14/DataTypes/FieldMetaData/readme.md

 <!-- datatype -->
 ## FieldMetaData
+This Structure DataType is used to provide the metadata for a field in a DataSet.
+The FieldMetaData is formally defined in Table 5.
 <!-- end of description -->
 The fields of the FieldMetaData DataType are defined in the following table: